-In addition to feeling better Candace says she now has more energy and patience as a mother.
+In addition to feeling better from her fibromyalgia symptoms, Candace says she now has more energy and patience as a mother.
 "I'm communicating better with my kids, and I am able to play with them.
 I couldn't even kick a ball before Mymee, and now I'm working out three times a week with my 8-year-old.
 I think that's amazing!

 Not only are we able to do something together, but I can instill healthy habits and teach her how to take care of herself at the same time."
 Candace also exercises on her own, something she does even though she "hates doing it."

 Candace is committed to a personalized lifestyle and credits Mymee for the change.
 "First, you have to commit to yourself and to your health," she says.
 "There are so many benefits to the Mymee program - I don't even know where to begin.
 What I can say is that I love the program and think it's the most wonderful thing, and I recommend it to everyone.
 It really is possible to get your life back."